 - For the less tech-savvy: through someone else.
 The showcase section (under NFT Support) has a few services that offer this.

 - For the more tech-savvy on a Cardano node.
 If you want to have full control over your tokens, you need to mint them yourself.
 And this is what this section is all about.

 Minting requires a certain amount of skill in navigating and working with Linux through the terminal and a running Cardano node.

 We will not go into how to spin up a Cardano node, but this is covered in the integrate Cardano category.

-The Cardano Blockchain features a unique ability to create, interact and destroy custom tokens (or so-called 'assets') in a native way.
-Native, in this case, means besides sending and receiving the official currency ada, you can also interact with custom assets out of the box - without the need for smart contracts.
+The Cardano Blockchain has the unique ability to create, interact with, and delete bespoke tokens (or 'assets') natively.
+In this example, native means that, in addition to sending and receiving the official currency ada, you may interact with custom assets right out of the box - without the use of smart contracts.

-The functionality is already built-in, and native assets can almost be treated like ada in every sense because the capability is already built-in.
-Of course, there are some constraints (which we will cover later), but you can imagine native assets as a possibility to generate your own custom for now.
+Native assets can practically be treated as ada in every sense because the capability is already built-in.
+Of course, there are some limitations (which we'll discuss later), but you can think of native assets as a way to produce your own custom for the time being.